 The farm incubator provides a unique opportunity for new farmers to live together and support each other, as residents share machinery and farm infrastructure while maintaining separate enterprises.
 As an extension of the cooperative ethic, residents are asked to help build community awareness about sustainable farming by providing a monthly community outreach event.
 Events can be anything such as screening an environmental film, hosting a group weeding session, or teaching a cooking workshop.

 How the Program Works

 Space at the incubator includes all infrastructure and housing, and runs from January 15 - December 15 of the program year, with the possibility for renewal.
-Prices vary depending on acreage and room, with the average price at $450/month.
+Prices vary depending on acreage and room.
 Accommodations for couples and shared rooms are possible.